Dual Target-Mounted RISs-Assisted ISAC Against Eavesdropping and Malicious Interference: Performance Evaluation

-In Fig. \ref{Fig:LRIS}, the $S_R$ performance of the proposed scheme with a malicious RIS size of $N_M=36$ is evaluated for varying $N_L$.
-The results demonstrate that when $N_L$ is significantly larger than $N_M$ ($N_L=100, 121, 144$), the $S_R$ improves with increasing $P_T$, as the abundance of legitimate links offsets the impact of malicious links.
-However, when the size of $N_L$ equals $N_M$ ($N_L=36$), $S_R$ follows an irregular pattern as $P_T$ increases, while still maintaining secure communication.
-This irregularity arises from the comparable strengths of the legitimate and malicious reflections.
-It can be deduced from the results that $N_L$ must be sufficiently larger $N_M$ to effectively counteract malicious RIS attacks.
+{ Fig. \ref{Fig:LRIS} illustrates the $S_R$ performance of the proposed scheme with a fixed malicious RIS size of $N_M=36$, which is evaluated for varying $N_L$.
+As expected, the secrecy rate generally improves with higher $P_T$, which provides a larger power budget to simultaneously meet sensing constraints and overcome interference.
+Moreover, increasing $N_L$ yields substantial performance gains.
+A larger legitimate RIS provides greater spatial degrees of freedom and higher passive beamforming resolution.}

-Fig. \ref{Fig:num_MRIS} presents $S_R$ performance of the proposed system as a function of $N_M\in\{25\sim225\}$, with $N_L=100$ legitimate RIS and varying $P_T \in \{-3,0,3,6\}$ dBW.
-As expected, the results demonstrate that increasing $P_T$ improves $S_R$ performance.
-Conversely, a larger $N_M$ size intensifies the random interference attacks, which degrade its performance.
-However, the results also reveal that the proposed scheme sustains secure communication even at relatively low $P_T$ values and large $N_M$, demonstrating the effectiveness of the proposed algorithm.
+{ In Fig. \ref{Fig:num_MRIS}, $S_R$ performance of the proposed system for $N_L=100$ and different $N_M\in\{25\sim225\}$ is presented.
+Although the improvement is modest at low $P_T$, the results show that $S_R$ of the proposed system improves as $P_T$ increases.
+Moreover, it can be observed that larger values of $N_M$ lead to a degradation in the secrecy rate performance.
+The results also reveal that the proposed scheme maintains secure communication even at relatively low $P_T$ values and large $N_M$ cases, thereby demonstrating the robustness of the proposed algorithm against both eavesdropping and malicious attacks.}

-In Fig. \ref{Fig:num_LRIS}, the $S_R$ performance of the proposed scheme for increasing $N_L$ sizes is evaluated.
-It can be clearly observed from the Fig. \ref{Fig:num_LRIS} that an increase in $N_L$ enhances the $S_R$ performance of the proposed scheme, as it establishes a greater set of legitimate links for communication users.
-The figure also clearly demonstrates that $S_R$ improves as $P_T$ increases.
+{ Fig. \ref{Fig:num_LRIS} illustrates the $S_R$ performance of the proposed scheme for increasing $N_L$ sizes.
+As observed, the secrecy rate increases with $N_L$ for all considered power levels.
+This highlights that scaling the legitimate RIS provides spatial degrees of freedom, translating to a higher passive beamforming gain.
+Consequently, the legitimate system can more effectively direct signals to intended users, even when the transmit power is strictly limited (e.g., at $P_T = -6$ dBW).
+Furthermore, an increase in $P_T$ improves the system's performance across all $N_L$ configurations, as the BS gains a larger power margin to simultaneously satisfy the dual objectives of secure communication and high-resolution sensing.}

-In the following, the sensing performance of the proposed system is evaluated in terms of sensing SINR of both the legitimate and the eavesdropper targets, and the root CRB estimations for AoDs of the eavesdropper UAV target, as illustrated in Figs. \ref{fig.sinr} and \ref{Fig:CRB}, respectively.
+{ In the following, the sensing performance of the proposed system is evaluated in terms of sensing SINR of both the legitimate and the eavesdropper targets, and the root CRB estimations for AoDs of the eavesdropper UAV target, as illustrated in Figs. \ref{fig.sinr} and \ref{Fig:CRB}, respectively.
+It should be emphasized that the CRB is utilized in the results as a conclusive evaluation benchmark to validate the effectiveness of the SINR-based beamforming design, rather than serving as an active constraint during the optimization phase.}